josh-wong/josh-wong.github.io/includes/glossary.md

 *[Hello World]: A phrase used to illustrate a language's basic syntax when programming *[Internet of Thing]: Devices with sensors, processors, software, and other technologies that connect and exchange data with other devices and systems over networks
-*[Josh]: A technical writer and knowledge management specialist living and working in Tokyo🗼🗾 *[KM]: A collection of methods relating to creating, sharing, using, and managing the knowledge and information *[knowledge management]: A collection of methods relating to creating, sharing, using, and managing the knowledge and information
+*[Josh]: A technical writer and knowledge management specialist living and working in Tokyo🗼🗾 *[KM]: A collection of methods relating to creating, sharing, using, and managing knowledge and information *[knowledge management]: A collection of methods relating to creating, sharing, using, and managing the knowledge and information
 *[node]: A point of connection in a communication network *[Raspberry Pi]: A series of small, single-board computers (SBCs) developed in the by the Raspberry Pi Foundation in association with Broadcom